epfl-ada/ada-2024-project-padawans/README.md

 # Organization within the team: A list of internal milestones up until project Milestone P3.

+*Note: Portions of the text, were reformulated using ChatGPT to enhance clarity and readability.
 # Questions for TAs (optional): Add here any questions you have for us related to the proposed project.